context-space/context-space/README.md

 ---

-## What is Context Engineering?

-As Andrej Karpathy recently [noted](https://x.com/karpathy/status/1937902205765607626), context engineering is becoming the foundation for reliable AI systems that can operate in complex, real-world environments.

-**Context engineering** is the systematic design and management of all information surrounding an AI model during inference.
-Context engineering builds upon and extends prompt engineering.
-While [prompt engineering](https://blog.langchain.com/context-engineering-for-agents/) optimizes *what* you say to the model, context engineering governs what the model knows when it generates a response.

-**Key Components:**
-- System Instructions - Rules and examples that guide model behavior
-- Dynamic Memory - Conversation history and persistent knowledge
-- Retrieved Information - Real-time data from documents, APIs, and databases
-- Available Tools - Functions the model can use (search, send_email, etc.)
-- User State - Preferences, context, and session information

 ## Start Context Engineering with Context Space

+Context engineering is the foundation for building reliable AI agents.
+It goes beyond prompt engineering by managing not only what users say to the model, but also the broader context that shapes its behavior, such as tools, memory, and data.

 When [MCP (Model Context Protocol)](https://modelcontextprotocol.io/) appeared in late 2024, the vision was spot-on: a standardized way for AI tools to securely access external data and services.
 MCP represented a breakthrough in thinking about how AI agents should interact with the world.